TYPO3 vs Drupal: A CMS comparison

 Drupal relies on regular core updates and security patches that are monitored by a dedicated security team.
 The update frequency is higher than with TYPO3, which means that administrators have to install updates more frequently.
 On the one hand, this can increase security, but on the other hand it can also increase maintenance costs.
 Drupal also offers detailed instructions and tools for automating updates, which makes the process easier.

 Both systems place great emphasis on security and stability, but TYPO3 offers longer support with its LTS and ELTS versions, while Drupal ensures continuous improvement and security through more frequent updates.
+Check your current TYPO3 version now with our free TYPO3 Version Checker.

 Drupal and TYPO3: User-friendliness and Editing